BBC Radio 3

 BBC Radio 3 is a British national radio station owned and operated by the BBC.
 It replaced the BBC Third Programme in 1967 and broadcasts classical music and opera, with jazz, world music, drama, culture and the arts also featuring.
 The station has described itself as "the world's most significant commissioner of new music".

 Through its New Generation Artists scheme, it promotes young musicians of all nationalities.
 The station broadcasts the BBC Proms concerts, live and in full, each summer in addition to performances by the BBC Orchestras and Singers.
 There are regular productions of both classic plays and newly commissioned drama.

 Radio 3 won the Sony Radio Academy UK Station of the Year Gold Award for 2009 and was nominated again in 2011.
 According to RAJAR, the station broadcasts to a weekly audience of 1.9 million with a listening share of 1.6% as of July 2025.

 History

 Radio 3 is the successor station to the Third Programme which began broadcasting on 29 September 1946.
-The name Radio 3 was adopted on 30 September 1967 when the BBC launched its first pop music station, Radio 1 and rebranded its national radio channels as Radio 1, Radio 2 (formerly the Light Programme), Radio 3, and Radio 4 (formerly the Home Service).
+The name Radio 3 was adopted on 30 September 1967 when the BBC launched its first pop music station, Radio 1 and rebranded its national radio channels as Radio 2 (formerly the Light Programme), Radio 3, and Radio 4 (formerly the Home Service).

 Radio 3 was the overall label applied to the collection of services which had until then gone under the umbrella title of the Third Network, namely: